 - Successfully defended officers and directors in oil and gas bankruptcy case resulting in court-approved settlement for an amount less than projected legal fees.

-- Proposed and confirmed competing plan of reorganization as a means to stop the consummation of a Section 363 sale process and enable the acquisition of a natural gas pipeline transmission company out of bankruptcy.
+- Proposed and confirmed competing plan of reorganization as a means to stop the consummation of a Section 363 sale process and enable the acquisition of a natural gas pipeline transmission company through a plan of reorganization.

-- Post-Confirmation Trustees in the oil and gas, mortgage, retail and distribution industries.
+- Post-confirmation trustees in the oil and gas, mortgage, retail, manufacturing, transportation, technology and distribution industries.

 - Equity holders of a holding company in a Nashville, Tennessee bankruptcy involving restaurants in five east coast states; confirmed plan resulted in equity holders retaining ownership of restaurants, with a vastly improved balance sheet.